How to Use This

 Example issue

-Current status Scheduled for another review
+Current status Scheduled for review

-What this is Small park maintenance and placement item
+What this is Small park maintenance item

 Kind of item

-Park maintenance item
+Park item

 Where this is happening

-Parks and Recreation Advisory Committee
+Parks Committee

-This helps you see which public body is connected to the maintenance decision.
+The public body connected to the issue.

 Issue title